yzhu01/DBImport/README.md

 pip install -r requirements.txt
 ```

-We require all contributors to write docstring for other contributors easy to follow.
+We require all contributors to write docstring for other contributors so the codes are easy to follow.
-One of the software development processes is TDD(Test-driven Development).
+One of the software development processes is Test-driven Development(TDD).
 We highly recommended you *write at least one test before code*
 However, the test is not required but recommended.
 The philosophy is **you must know exactly the detailed behavior of your code does**.